antonio-alro/beer-tap-dispenser-challenge/README.md

 ## Architecture

-The API has been implemented following an hexagonal architecture to build a better software reducing coupling and dependencies.
+The API has been implemented with a layered architecture, following the principles of clean architecture to build better software reducing coupling and dependencies.
+In addition, I have used some concepts from hexagonal architecture and DDD (Domain Driven Development).
 Therefore, we have the following layers in our application:

 - Controllers
 - Application